greena13/redux-and-the-rest/README.md

 ### Clear local edits

-The clearEdit action creator reverts any local edits (those that haven't been sent to an external API) and resets a resource item back to its original values (as they existed when the resource was last synced).
+The clearItemEdit action creator reverts any local edits (those that haven't been sent to an external API) and resets a resource item back to its original values (as they existed when the resource was last synced).

 This is useful when a user wants to cancel or clear their editing of a particular resource item.